Long Point (Campbelltown - NSW), NSW

 Where is Long Point (Campbelltown - NSW)?

-Long Point (Campbelltown - NSW) is a suburb of New South Wales, Australia.
+Long Point (Campbelltown - NSW) is a suburb of New South Wales, Australia, in the Campbelltown (NSW) local government area.

 What is the population of Long Point (Campbelltown - NSW)?